RosettaCommons/documentation/scripting_documentation/Movers-RosettaScripts/general-movers.md

 ## Disulfidize

-** THIS IS NOT IN MASTER YET, BUT WILL BE SOON.
-It exists in git branch tlinsky/disulfidize ** Scans a protein and builds disulfides that join residues in one set of residues with those in another set.
+Scans a protein and builds disulfides that join residues in one set of residues with those in another set.
 Non-protein and GLY residues are ignored.
 Residues to be joined must be min_loop residues apart in primary sequence.
 Potential disulfides are first identified by CB-CB distance, then by mutating the pair to CYS, forming a disulfide, and performing energy minimization.
 If the energy is less than the user-specified cutoff, it is compared with a set of rotations and translations for all known disulfides.
 If the "distance" resulting from this rotation and translation is less than the user-specified match_rt_limit, the pairing is considered a valid disulfide bond.

 Once valid disulfides are found, they are combinatorially added.
 For example, if disulfides are identified between residues 3 and 16 and also between residues 23 and 50, the following configurations will be found: